Quantum Modularity for a Closed Hyperbolic 3-Manifold: Resurgence

 \section{Resurgence}

-The study of resurgence in relation to quantum invariants of three--manifolds was initiated in~\cite{Gar:resCS}.
+The study of resurgence in relation to quantum invariants of three-manifolds was initiated in~\cite{Gar:resCS}.
 Recently, a proposal for a complete description of the resurgent structure was given in~\cite{GGM:I,GGMW}.
 That work gives a conjectural, but complete, understanding of both the Borel resummation and the Stokes constants.
-The first being given by the state integrals of Andersen--Kashaev and the second by the 3d index~\cite{DGG}.
+The first being given by the state integrals of Andersen--Kashaev and the second by the 3d index of Dimofte--Gaiotto--Gukov~\cite{DGG}.
 For the case of closed manifolds neither of these invariants are known but there are conjectural proposals~\cite{Gang3d}.
-Regardless, the methods in~\cite{GGM:I,GGMW} can be applied and one can construct a state integral that conjecturally gives the Borel resummation of the asymptotic series $\Phi^{(\rho)}$ and give $q$--series as generating functions of Strokes constants.
+Regardless, the methods in~\cite{GGM:I,GGMW} can be applied and one can construct a state integral that conjecturally gives the Borel resummation of the asymptotic series $\Phi^{(\rho)}$ and give $q$-series as generating functions of Strokes constants.
 Both of these invariants are given as a product of two pieces.
 These are all built from a matrix $\mathbf{Z}$.
-The Borel resummation and Stokes constants respectfully are conjectured~\cite{GGM:I,GPPV} to be roughly of the shape \be ``\mathbf{Z}(\tq)\mathbf{Z}(q)^{-1}{}" \quad\text{and}\quad ``\mathbf{Z}(q)\mathbf{Z}(q^{-1})^{t}{}"\,. \ee In the example of $4_1(-1,2)$, we illustrate how these conjectures should be given precisely.
+The Borel resummation and Stokes constants respectively are conjectured~\cite{GGM:I,GPPV} to be roughly of the shape ``$\mathbf{Z}(\tq)\mathbf{Z}(q)^{-1}$'' and ``$\mathbf{Z}(q)\mathbf{Z}\bigl(q^{-1}\bigr)^{\mathsf{T}}$''.
+In the example of $4_1(-1,2)$, we illustrate how these conjectures should be given precisely.